 3.3 Interaction Effect of Storage Materials and Storage Periods on Sensory Attributes of Cowpea Grains

 The interaction between storage materials (Jerry can and Galvanized tin) and storage periods (28, 56, 84, and 112 days) produced varying effects on the sensory attributes of cowpea grains (Table 3).
 Aroma scores remained relatively stable across all storage periods for both materials, values ranging from 6.34 to 6.78.
-These findings contradict with Chon et al. (2020) who observed that flavour tend to decline as essential oils increase.
+These findings contradict those of Chon et al. (2020), who observed that flavor tends to decline as essential oils increase.
 For appearance, both storage materials maintained moderately high scores at 28 and 56 days; however, a decline was recorded towards 112 days, particularly in Jerry can storage (6.90 at 28 days compared with 6.06 at 112 days), Taste scores generally decreased with prolonged storage, especially beyond 56 days, although Galvanized tin tended to record slightly higher values at 28 and 84 days indicating that taste was influenced by both storage material and storage duration, and Mouthfeel scores showed minor fluctuations but a general declined after 56 days in both materials.
 This study demonstrates that as the essential oils increase with storage period, the sensory properties tend to decline.
-These findings align with Chon et al. (2020) and Ilboudo et al. (2014), who observed that taste, colour and texture tend to decline as essential oils increase.
+These findings align with Chon et al. (2020) and Ilboudo et al. (2014), who observed that taste, colour, and texture tend to decline as essential oils increase.
 For overall acceptability, both storage materials maintained high scores (above 7.0) throughout the storage period.
 Jerry can storage recorded a slight increase toward 112 days, whereas Galvanized tin peaked at 28 days (7.32).
 Indicating that overall acceptability was influenced by the combined effect of storage material and storage period.
-This is in contrary with Ilboudo et al. (2014), who observed that general acceptability tend to decline as essential oils increase, also stated that EO compatibility with different storage containers should be considered to maximise their effect.
+This is in contrast with Ilboudo et al. (2014), who observed that general acceptability tends to decline as essential oils increase, and also stated that EO compatibility with different storage containers should be considered to maximise their effect.

 Table 3.
 Interaction Effect of Storage Materials and Storage Periods on Sensory Attributes of Cowpea Grains